I want to preface this article by saying, sugar is not the problem. It’s your problem with it that’s the problem. But I will get to this later.

 The recommended amount of sugar for men is 38 grams and 25 grams for women.

 You just consumed your daily recommended intake with no nutritional value.
 Only thing you’ll gain from drinking a can of coke is unnecessary calories and fat, both of which will mean having to grind out a calorie -burning workout like jumping jacks, for instance, to burn them off.

-Instead of drinking this can of coke, you can eat about 4-5 cups of strawberries for the same amount of sugar.
-Keep in mind; these are natural sugars vs added sugars.
+Instead of drinking this can of coke, you can eat about 4-5 cups of strawberries for the same amount of sugar, Keep in mind; these are natural sugars vs added sugars.
 Alternatively, you can gulp down on a meal replacement shake like Kachava or Huel, both of these shakes are cool, but my all-time favorite one is Lyfe Fuel Essential.

 Just like I mentioned with the example above; these empty calories aren’t going to fill you up and you’ll more than likely be hungry again shortly afterwards.
 This can cause you to eat more calories than you should without even feeling full.

 So Do You Just Stop Eating Sugar Completely, Cold Turkey?

 First of gals and gads, lemme tell you something, Sugar is not the problem, Your problem with sugar is

 You don’t know how many times I hear people tell me they “are just going to cut out sugar” when they start dieting, fasting or health kick.
 They shake their heads sadly when they admit that they have been indulging too much.
 Maybe they have.
 Yet, somehow it’s sugar’s fault.

 They try to cut out sweets, fruits, desserts, chips and bread, etc, but will give in eventually and binge or think that they need to resist forever.
 Sugar is always bad, and that presumption is the basis from which they start their diet journey.

 Here are examples of several cycles I see when this approach is taken: